 4/20 cannabis celebration at Hippie Hill in San Francisco's Golden Gate Park canceled

-SAN FRANCISCO – Organizers of the annual 4/20 event at Hippie Hill in Golden Gate Park announced that the 2024 celebration of all things cannabis has been canceled.
+SAN FRANCISCO – Organizers of the annual 4/20 event at Hippie Hill in Golden Gate Park in San Francisco announced that the 2024 celebration of all things cannabis has been canceled.

 In a statement posted on their website Monday, organizers said "we have been unable to secure enough financial sponsorship to get everything required for a safe, clean, city & state compliant event.
 We will be back next year!"